 A consultant at our DoIT Tech Store can provide more detailed advice on your unique needs.

 DoIT is authorized to provide warranty services on most Apple and Dell computers.
-We can service many off-brand PCs, but cannot honor their warranties.
+They can service many off-brand PCs, but cannot honor their warranties.
 DoIT provides a free virus evaluation, detection, and removal service.
-For a standard fee, we provide other installation and repair services for selected software and hardware, including installation of memory, network cards, and other upgrade products purchased at DoIT.
-You can find more warranty information at https://kb.wisc.edu/showroom/page.php?id=10002.
+For a standard fee, they provide other installation and repair services for selected software and hardware, including installation of memory, network cards, and other upgrade products purchased at DoIT.
+More warranty information can be found at https://kb.wisc.edu/showroom/page.php?id=10002.

 Yes, you can also connect to the Internet from shared campus facilities such as the campus computer labs, Internet kiosks, or wireless laptops that you can check out for up to three days from most campus computer labs.
 Some department computer labs are available to students enrolled in certain courses.